ShaneCurcuru/menotomymatters/_pages/about.md

 atop the Heights just under the water tower.
 Our daughter enjoyed Robbins Farm Park and the Brackett School - especially Mrs. Z! - and made it through Ottoson too.
-We love the feel of Arlington, and appreciate the wide variety of stores and restaurants we've attracted along Mass Ave - no longer do you need to go to Cambridge or Waltham for an awesome dinner out!
+We love the feel of Arlington, and appreciate the wide variety of stores and restaurants the town has attracted along Mass Ave - no longer do you need to go to Cambridge or Waltham for an awesome dinner out!

 After a long career in software at IBM and a lot of volunteering in open source communities, I'm now taking a little bit of retirement early to work on meaningful projects.
-One of the things I'd like to work on if elected to Town Meeting is to work on making town governance and committees more open and transparent.
+One of the things I'd like to work on if elected to Town Meeting is make town governance and committees more open and transparent, so the average voter can more easily understand the workings of our town.

 Stay tuned for an updated bio, and I hope to talk to many of the folks in the 12th precinct soon!